Gen AI for Opera: Democratizing AI Model Creation

 So what is the general flow?

 Here are the three phases users will go through to define the trigger using generative AI.
-These don't necessarily mean that the entire flow should be limited to mere three steps (although it did in the first iteration 🙃)
+This doesn’t mean the entire flow is limited to just three steps… (although it did in the first iteration 🙃)

 First iteration